Bkirop/Bkirop/README.md

 ## 🚀 About Me

-I am a **purpose-driven Data Analyst** with deep analytical and quantitative expertise, holding a BSc. in Mathematics (Statistics Option) from Kibabii University.
+I am a **purpose-driven Data Analyst** with deep analytical and quantitative expertise.
 I leverage the full potential of data to derive business insights, solve complex business problems, and improve business decisions with a focus on creating positive impact.

 - 🔭 I am currently working on **Advanced Machine Learning Models & Business Intelligence Solutions**
 - 🌱 I am currently learning **Web Development-MERN Stack**